 Fake Nationality: In the animated series, Prof. Jirafales is voiced by Juan Carlos Tinoco, who is Colombian, albeit his accent is not notable at any means since he speaks in a neutral accent in all moments.

-Franchise Zombie: After the departure of Quico and Don Ramón the show substantially dropped in quality, but it still went on for approximately ten more years.
+Franchise Zombie: After the departure of Quico and Don Ramón the show substantially dropped in quality, but it still went on for approximately twelve more years.
 The reason for this was that back in the 80's, the channel where the program aired enjoyed a virtual monopoly on the Mexican TV airwaves, making it possible to air whatever it wanted without risking much ratings.

 Missing Episode: Some episodes are missing worldwide, especially from 1973 season.
 And depending on what country you're in, many episodes can be missing from syndication.
 In Brazil, some episode from older seasons which weren't lost had just one or two runs in the 80s and in the beginning of the 90s, without any rerun.
 Many years after, thanks for Internet, many fans discovered it.
 As result, they started to pressure SBT to air the "missing episodes".note This was a term used by Brazilian fans to refer to theses episodes The channel responded saying most of these episodes are very dated and with some errors but since 2012 the channel started to air these "missing episodes" from the older seasons.